 - Poodles are one of the most popular breeds to cross with another breed.
 Check out some of the Best Poodle Mixes.

-Affectionately nicknamed the Westie, the West Highland White Terrier is a friendly, active little dog with a double coat.
-Loyal to their owners, Westies are also hardy, make great watchdogs, and are hypoallergenic dogs.
-Westies will shed some hair, but not much.
+Affectionately nicknamed the Westie, the West Highland White Terrier is a best friend, an active great choice little dog with a double coat type.
+Loyal to their owners, Westies are also hardy, make great watchdogs, and are the medium and small hypoallergenic breed dogs.
+Westies or west highland will shed some pet hair, but not much.

 Fun Facts about West Highland White Terriers

-- The West Highland White Terrier was originally bred from the Dandie Dermont, Cairn, and Scottish Terriers.
+- The West Highland White Terrier breed was originally bred from the Dandie Dermont, Cairn, and Scottish Terrier breeds.

-- Their white fur colour was a result of a tragic 19th-century incident.
-When Colonel Malcolm of Poltalloch was hunting foxes, he sadly shot and killed one of his wheaten-coloured Cairn terriers.
-From that point forward, he only bred white highland terriers that would never again be confused with foxes.
+- Their white fur color was a result of a tragic 19th-century incident.
+When Colonel Malcolm of Poltalloch was hunting foxes, he sadly shot and killed one of his wheaten-colored Cairn terriers.
+From that point forward, dialog window he only bred white highland for terriers that would never again be confused with foxes.

-- Westies have a strong prey drive and love to hunt small critters.
+- Westies have a strong prey drive and love to hunt small critters stream type.

-- Not the best option for gardening enthusiasts, as Westies love to dig!
+- Not the best option for gardening enthusiasts, as Westies or west highland love to dig!

-- This breed is also recognized as the Poltalloch terrier or the Roseneath terrier.
+- This breed is also recognized as the Poltalloch terrier stream type or the Roseneath terrier.

 9. Bichon Frise

 The Bichon Frise is social, independent, and easy to train.
-Their hypoallergenic coat is generally kept clipped in an easy maintenance puppy cut.
+Their hypoallergenic dog coat is generally kept clipped in easy-maintenance or low-maintenance puppy cut captions settings.
 This affectionate and loyal breed loves to soak up as much attention as they can get!

 Fun Fact About Bichon Frise